Sailfish X Xperia Android 6 Build and Flash

 repo init -u https://github.com/mer-hybris/android.git -b syspart-$HAVERSION -m tagged-manifest.xml

-# Adjust X to your bandwidth capabilities
+# The -j parameter can be adjusted to your bandwidth capabilities

-repo sync -jX --fetch-submodules
+repo sync -j4 --fetch-submodules

 source build/envsetup.sh